br3ndonland/terraform-aws-github-actions-oidc/examples/s3/README.md

 ## Variables

-If using the [Terraform Cloud remote backend](https://www.terraform.io/docs/cloud/workspaces/variables.html), the following variables should be set in the remote workspace.
+If using the [Terraform Cloud backend](https://developer.hashicorp.com/terraform/language/settings/terraform-cloud), the following [variables should be set in the Terraform Cloud workspace](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables).

 | Key                               | Category  |
 | --------------------------------- | --------- |